pykong/YubiGuard/README.md

-# YubiGuard - Version 0.1
+# YubiGuard
+Most recent version: 0.1
 Python script to prevent accidental triggering of YubiKeys on Linux.

 The script uses the xinput command to identify and control the output of YubiKeys: